 2. Stay Safe

 Needless to say, general safety measures like keeping a 1.5 metres distance, washing your hands for at least 20 seconds and wearing masks where necessary are part of our back to work policy.
 Since we have open space offices, we only allow one employee per room at a time.
 If more employees have to work in the same room, the general safety measures (distance and/or mask) are applied at all times.
 We had a staggered reopening, most of our employees are actually still encouraged to work from home, especially those with kids.
 Working at the office is optional and only allowed under the given circumstances.
-If you are working from home and looking for a better way to boost productivity and communication, check out our tool that we developed for precisely this occasion, the home office hero.

 3. Cleanliness is Key